youyuanyuanyuan/JiaxinLi.github.io/scenarios.md

 Thanks god, the revolution went well.
 People still respect the king as he is decisive and courage to do this revolution and they love John for his legendary life.

+### 01/ Even Blushing

+There is a world, everyone blushing at same rate and that brings some problem.

+Kim is a fresh primary school student.
+She loves playing with her siblings  and don’t like write homework.

+One Tuesday night, after another completely great playing time lasted for four hours.
+She thought to herself “ I don’t feel to finish the homework!
+I will just told a little lie to the teacher and it gonna be fine! “ With that thought, she went to sweet dreams.

+Wednesday morning, the teacher Tony ask her “ Kim? why don’t you turn in your homework?”
+Kim already being prepared “ I forget it at home, sir.”
+Tony:”oh, really? you forget it at home?”
+Kim “ yes, I am sorry.”
+“ You are lying!” said Tony, “You are blushing! “

+Kim touched her cheek, it is hot.

+“You may too little to know that…” Tony says, “ in our world, everyone blushing at the same level.
+If you lie, you embarrassed, you shy…. everyone could see that!”

+“Sorry sir….” says little blushing Kim (this time because of embarrassing) “ Thank you for letting me know that… I will not lie to you again…”